engelsystem/engelsystem/README.md

  * Recommended: Directory Listing should be disabled.
  * There must a be MySQL database created with a user who has full rights to that database.
- * It must be created by the db/install.sql and db/update.sql files.
  * If necessary, create a config/config.php to override values from config/config.default.php.
+ * To import the database the `bin/migrate` script has to be called.
  * In the browser, login with credentials admin:asdfasdf and change the password.

 Engelsystem can now be used.